ibm-cloud-docs/account/catalog-opbundle-tutorial.md

 {: #catalog-opbundle-readme}
 {: step}

-Users can view installation instructions from the Readme tab of the Operator bundle details page in your private catalog.
+When users install the software, they can select the link to your readme file to view installation instructions.
+The information in the Readme link is generated from the readme information in the Edit readme tab.

 1. From the Edit readme tab, click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit").
-2. Preview how the information in the readme file will be displayed to users when they are installing the Operator bundle.
+2. Preview how the information in the readme file will be displayed to users when they install the Operator bundle.
 3. If you need to make changes, edit the information in the source file and import the updated Operator bundle to your private catalog.
 4. Click **Next**.

-## Manage security and compliance controls
-{: #catalog-opbundle-controls}
-{: step}

-Controls are safeguards that are used to meet security and compliance requirements.
-Any applicable controls that are included in your readme file are listed in the Security and compliance controls table.
-You can add controls that are not included in your readme file.

-1. Click **Add controls**.
-1. Choose a profile.
-1. Select the controls that you want to add to your version.
-1. Click **Add**.
-1. Click **Next**.

 ## Validate your Operator bundle
 {: #catalog-opbundle-validate}